folutade/KnowThatYouAnointed/content/posts/the-party.md

 * After expressing his disdain for crooked doctors and killers who feel no remorse, Lecrae suddenly shifts the focus back to himself as he looks in the mirror.

-* This idea of looking in the mirror to examine oneself—particularly to examine one’s own moral choices virtues and vices—is one of the most common recurring motifs throughout Kendricks albums.
+* This idea of looking in the mirror to examine oneself—particularly to examine one’s own moral choices, virtues, and vices—is one of the most common recurring motifs throughout Kendrick's albums.

-* On “Bitch, Don’t Kill My Vibe” from *good kid, m.A.A.d city", Kendrick talked about a girl who was scared of dealing with her emotions and lived behind a mirror.
+* On “Bitch, Don’t Kill My Vibe” from *good kid, m.A.A.d city*, Kendrick talked about a girl who was scared of dealing with her emotions and lived behind a mirror.

   * *You live in a world, **you livin' behind the mirror**
   I know what you're scared of, the feeling of feeling emotions inferior*

-* On “Poetic Justice” from *good kid, m.A.A.d city", talked to a girl that he was interested in and told here that authentic loved required an individual to look in the mirror.
+* On “Poetic Justice” from *good kid, m.A.A.d city*, Kendrick talked to a girl that he was interested in and told her that authentic love required an individual to look in the mirror.

   * ***Love is not just a verb, it's you lookin' in the mirror**
   Love is not just a verb, it's you lookin' for it, maybe*

-* On “Sing About Me, I’m Dying of Thirst” from *good kid, m.A.A.d city", Kendrick began to face his own mistakes that had led to the death of his friend as he rapped.
+* On “Sing About Me, I’m Dying of Thirst” from *good kid, m.A.A.d city*, Kendrick began to face his own mistakes that had led to the death of his friend as he rapped.

   * ***Sometimes I look in the mirror**
   And ask myself am I really scared of passin' away?